 - 11.1 While the regulatory impact assessment assesses social value and includes cultural, social and environmental impacts alongside economic costs and benefits, this affordability assessment is a purely financial assessment.
 As such, only cash costs and cash-releasing benefits are included.
 Any environmental, social, cultural and wider economic costs and benefits identified in the Bill regulatory impact assessment have been removed from this affordability assessment.
 Opportunity costs have also been removed. - 11.2 The affordability assessment considers the same time period as the regulatory impact assessment, 2025-26 to 2034-35 and has been conducted by Welsh Government to determine whether the Bill is affordable for the organisation. - 11.3 The cash costs and cash-releasing benefits in this assessment have been adjusted to reflect anticipated inflation during the appraisal period.
-This adjustment has been made on the basis of the GDP deflator projections included in the Office for Budget Responsibility (OBR) Economic and Fiscal Outlook which was published in March 202479.
-The OBR's projections extended only to 2028-29.
+This adjustment has been made on the basis of the GDP deflator projections included in the Office for Budget Responsibility (OBR) Economic and Fiscal Outlook which was published in March 202581.
+The OBR's projections extended only to 2029-30.
 Since the forecasts flatten out at around 1.9% towards the end of the OBR's forecast period, this rate has been assumed to hold for the remainder of our appraisal period.
 Although inflation is now relatively stable, there remains a degree of uncertainty as to its future path.
-The Welsh Government will continue to monitor the impact of inflation on the financial costs of the Bill. - 11.4 It should be noted that while costs have been allocated to individual organisations and delivery partners, the Welsh Government will be responsible for funding any additional budget requirements, especially in regard to the Welsh Revenue Authority's role in collecting and managing the visitor levy on behalf of those local authorities who optin, in addition to local authority funding to support any communications efforts.
+The Welsh Government will continue to monitor the impact of inflation on the financial costs of the Bill. - 11.4 It should be noted that while costs have been allocated to individual organisations and delivery partners, the Welsh Government will be responsible for funding any additional budget requirements, especially in regard to the WRA's role in collecting and managing the visitor levy on behalf of those local authorities who opt-in.